azizgharbi/nodePackageCheck.nvim/README.md

 ### Example

-- Show the latest verion of any packages.
+- Show the latest verion of any package from `registry.npmjs`.
-- Check if some package are outdated.
+- Check if packages are outdated inside `package.json`.

 # Installation

-- Work in progress
+- Work in progress : You still can manually install the plugin.
+- git clone this repository:

+### Packer:

+- `use("PACKAGE_PATH")`

 # Usage